apalache-mc/apalache/docs/src/tutorials/pluscal-tutorial.md

 **Difficulty: Blue trail – Easy**

 In this short tutorial, we show how to annotate a [Pluscal specification][] of the Bakery algorithm, to check it with Apalache.
-Further, we check mutual exclusion by bounded model checking for bounded executions.
-Moreover, we automatically prove mutual exclusion by induction and bounded model checking for unbounded executions.
+In particular, we check mutual exclusion by _bounded model checking_ (which considers only bounded executions).
+Moreover, we automatically prove mutual exclusion for unbounded executions by _induction_.

 We only focus on the part
 related to Apalache.
 If you want to understand the Bakery algorithm and its